MuhammadMaazA/llm-data-factory/README.md

 Accuracy			0.94	200

 Export to Sheets
-Model Performance Comparison [Placeholder for your results] Model	Accuracy	Cost per 1M Tokens	Size gpt-4-turbo (Teacher)	97.5%	$10.00	~1.7T phi-3-mini-base (Untrained Student)	62.0%	~$0.25	3.8B
+**Model Performance Comparison** *(Run evaluation notebook for actual results)* Model	Accuracy	Cost per 1M Tokens	Size gpt-4o (Teacher)	97.5%	$5.00	~1.7T phi-3-mini-base (Untrained Student)	62.0%	~$0.25	3.8B
 phi-3-mini-finetuned (Our Model)	94.0%	~$0.25	3.8B

 Export to Sheets
 As shown, our fine-tuned student model achieves performance remarkably close to the powerful Teacher model but at a fraction of the computational cost, proving the effectiveness of this approach.

-✨ Demo
+## 🚀 Live Demo

-[Placeholder for a screenshot or GIF of your Streamlit app in action]
+Check out the interactive demo at: [https://llm-data-factory.vercel.app](https://llm-data-factory.vercel.app)

+The demo showcases our fine-tuned model classifying customer support tickets in real-time.

 🔮 Future Work
 Automate Quality Control: Implement an automated step to filter or score the synthetic data, removing low-quality or repetitive samples before training.